dward2/BME547/Assignments/BMICalculatorAssignment.md

 ### Approach
 * Clone GitHub repository to your computer
+* Plan how you are going to break the assignment down into branches.
+At least three branches should be used.
 * Create feature branch from main branch for each new feature to be added (e.g., data input)
 * Use meaningful commit messages and an appropriate frequency of commits while